Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 - Mobile devices generated the highest revenue and order volume, followed by desktop and tablet, with all three showing similar average order values around $132–$135.

-7. How do discounts affect total revenue, order volume, and profit margins?
+**7. How do discounts affect total revenue, order volume, and profit margins?**

 ```sql
 SELECT